 Sports and casino players used to immediate feedback or not forced to directly act to decide the outcome of a bet tend to play poker more for a quick thrill.
 Big bets and bluffs give them that over the disciplined grinding winning poker usually calls for.

 The rebuy/add-on format that Sportsbetting Poker uses almost exclusively feeds that mentality, always offering more chips despite playing poorly enough to keep going broke.

 Patient tournament players and those who want to save the rebuy fees can capitalize on the rush that seems to dominate the early stages.

 Facing players that will likely go all-in on speculative hands you should simply wait for strong made hands, essentially just pocket Kings or Aces, if you’re going to be involved early at all.

 You simply aren’t going to be able to get away with seeing a cheap flop for these wild low buy-in tournaments so trap overaggressive players pre-flop with those Kings or Aces.

 Every hand’s winning percentage decreases with more opponents so isolate with your premium hands pre-flop (likely resulting in a favorable all-in situation against many of these chronic re-buyers) to avoid bad beats later.

-The same strategy of isolation and playing the opposite style of the rest of the table, which is almost always playing tight at a loose table at this poker room, can be used in the similarly-wild cash tables.
+The same strategy of isolation and playing the opposite style of the rest of the table, which is almost always playing tight at a loose table at Sportsbetting Poker, can be used in the similarly-wild cash tables.